QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 ##### Tips for Dutch people
 1. For a meeting **after** the first meeting, bring a souvenir from your home country.
 2. Depending on the time of the meeting, it might be a good idea to serve Stroopwafels.
 (These will also serve the purpose of being a 'souvenir', even though it's not really a gift)

+#### Tips for Lithuanian people
+1. Do not expect a gift during the first meeting.

 ### Bribery and Corruption
 | Dutch                                                                 | Lithuania                                                            |